Michael Spellman (footballer): Newport County

 On 2 July 2024, Spellman joined League Two side Newport County on a two-year contract.
 He made his Newport debut on 28 September 2024 as a second-half substitute in the 2-1 League Two win against Crewe Alexandra.
 Spellman scored his first goal for Newport on 2 October 2024 in the 3-1 League Two win against Salford City.
+Spellman was offered a new contract by Newport at the end of the 2025–26 season but he chose to move on.

+Gateshead

+On 13 August 2026, Spellman joined National League club Gateshead on an initial one-year deal, with the option for a further year.